donut-party/service/README.md

 I'm putting it out to collaborate with folks on it, to see if it's a worthwhile idea.

+Check out `service/test/donut/service_test.cljc` to see more examples of it in use.

 PRs and issues welcome!
 Also check out the [#donut channel in Clojurians Slack](https://clojurians.slack.com/archives/C030C4Z2W0Y) if you wanna chat or if you have questions.